-Ana Analog Output
+Analog Output

 NTSC Setup

-P edestal
+Pedestal

 Off

 On

-This control determines whether the 705 IRE NTSC setup pedestal will be applied on the analog video output.
+This control determines how the NTSC Setup Pedestal will be applied on the analog video output.
 The NTSC setup pedestal should not be present when operating in Japan.

-Set the control to On to apply the setup pedestal to the active picture lines.
+Set the control to On to apply the Setup pedestal to the active picture starting at the line determined by the Line 21 Setup Pedestal menu item.